 Are You Anxious?
 Do You Worry?
-The Divine Mercy Message is For You
+The Divine Mercy Message Is for You

-Gary Zimak is the author of several books, including A Worrier’s Guide To The Bible, From Fear To Faith, Stop Worrying and Start Living and Give Up Worry For Lent.
+Gary Zimak is the author of several books, including A Worrier’s Guide To The Bible, From Fear To Faith, Stop Worrying & Start Living and Give Up Worry For Lent.
 He is a frequent speaker at parishes and conferences across the country and is recognized as the leading Catholic speaker on the topic of overcoming anxiety.
-In addition, Gary is the Director of Parish Services for Mary, Mother of the Redeemer Church in North Wales, Pennsylvania, a regular guest on EWTN TV and Radio, the host of The Gary Zimak Show podcast on Breadbox Media and was the creator and host of Spirit In The Morning which aired on Holy Spirit Radio in Philadelphia from 2016-2018.
+In addition, Gary is a regular guest on EWTN TV & Radio, the host of The Gary Zimak Show podcast on Breadbox Media and was the creator and host of Spirit In The Morning which aired on Holy Spirit Radio in Philadelphia from 2016-2018.
 For more information, visit his website FollowingTheTruth.com.

 In recent years, the Divine Mercy message has become increasingly popular.
 Thanks to the efforts of St. John Paul II, many individuals are aware of the fact that Jesus appeared to St. Maria Faustina Kowalska (a Polish nun who died in 1938) and revealed the depth of His mercy.
 She was instructed to share the message that God loves us and that his mercy is greater than our sins.
 And, while this is great news and can fill us with tremendous hope, there is an aspect of the Divine Mercy message that is virtually unknown.
 The revelation given by Jesus to St. Faustina is not only directed toward hardened sinners, but also to those who live in fear.
 If you are looking for a way to break free from worry, the message of Divine Mercy is your answer!

-Note: Editor's Note: This blog was originally posted on April 26, 2019.